Robert Eugene Brashers: Further crimes

+On November 7, 1998, around 7:40 am, the Lexington Fire Department in Lexington, KY, was dispatched to the Nixon Hearing Aid Center in the 100 block of Malabu Drive for a structure fire.
+When crews arrived at the scene, they observed heavy smoke coming from the business and made entry.
+The fire was extinguished quickly, and a female victim was located deceased in the back hallway.
+The Fayette County Coroner's Office identified the victim as 43-year-old Linda Marie Rutledge.
+Her cause of death was determined to be multiple gunshot wounds to the head.
+In September 2025, Brashers was announced to have been the perpetrator of a murder in Kentucky in which a woman was raped and fatally shot.
+On January 7, 2026, the victim was publicly identified as 43-year-old Linda Rutledge.

+In July 2025, detectives were contacted by the Austin, TX Police Department after they received a match from the National Integrated Ballistic Information Network (NIBIN) regarding the .380 shell casing that was recovered from the Nixon Hearing Aid Center.
+The .380 shell casing was a match to one that was located in Austin in December 1991 after the "Yogurt Shop Murders".
+In addition to the ballistic evidence, DNA evidence from both cases was also a match.
+In September 2025, a sexual assault kit from Rutledge was sent to DNA Labs International for testing and matched the profile from Austin, further implicating Brashers as the perpetrator.

 In February 2019, Brashers' 27-year-old daughter Deborah was interviewed by reporters to recount some details of her father's biography.
 She said that she first saw her father in early 1997, after he had just been released from prison.
 According to her, for the next two years he lived with her, her mother, and her half-sisters.
-During this time, she claimed that he was sometimes aggressive towards them; he once fought her stepfather and caused him a head injury with a drill; and perhaps most disturbingly, he had made a tape recording of himself making small cuts on his neck and arm with a saw to see if he could withstand the pain.
+During this time, she claimed that he was sometimes aggressive towards them; he once fought her stepfather and caused him a head injury with a drill; he had also made a tape recording of himself making small cuts on his neck and arm with a saw to see if he could withstand the pain.
 Deborah was inclined to believe that her mother Dorothy, who died in December 2018 at the age of 53, knew about her father's past activities, telling them to call him by a different name and to keep him inside the house.

-In addition, she claimed that his mental health sharply deteriorated circa April 1998 and that his job at a construction firm led him to be absent from the house for weeks at a time.
+In addition, she stated that his mental health sharply deteriorated circa April 1998 and that his job at a construction firm led him to be absent from the house for weeks at a time.